 A. Scope

-The present technical guidelines provide guidance for managing transboundary movements of waste electrical and electronic equipment (further e-waste) and used electrical and electronic equipment (further used equipment), that may be e-waste, in particular on the distinction between waste and non-waste pursuant to decisions IX/6 and X/5 of the Conference of the Parties to the Basel Convention on the control of Transboundary Movement of Hazardous Wastes and Their Disposal (further: the Convention).
+The present technical guidelines provide guidance for managing transboundary movements of electronic and electrical waste (r e-waste) and used electrical and electronic equipment (further used equipment), that may be e-waste, in particular on the distinction between waste and non-waste pursuant to decisions IX/6, X/5 and BC-10/5 of the Conference of the Parties to the Basel Convention on the control of Transboundary Movement of Hazardous Wastes and Their Disposal (further: the Convention).

 These guidelines focus on the aspects related to transboundary movements of e-waste and used equipment that may be e-waste.
 In particular the distinction between used equipment destined for repair, refurbishment or direct reuse and e-waste destined for disposal has proven to be problematic for authorities to define and to evaluate.
 Further these guidelines must consider which e-waste is hazardous waste or “other waste” and therefore would fall under the provisions of the Convention.
 Without such distinctions it is difficult for enforcement agencies to assess if the provisions of the Basel Convention for transboundary movements apply, as the Convention only applies to hazardous wastes and other wastes.
 For materials removed from e-waste e.g. metals, plastics, batteries, PVC-coated cables or activated glass the distinction between waste and non-waste does not pose particular problems that have to be addressed in these guidelines.